 Prototype interactions

-Prototypes are interactive versions of the interface that allow the user experience to be tested before actual development.
+Prototypes are interactive versions of the interface that allow you to test the user experience before actual development.

 Testing prototypes with users

-User testing is essential for obtaining feedback on the interface and identifying potential problems.
+User testing is essential to get feedback on the interface and identify potential issues.

 Refine and iterate the design